 As Wayne advanced forward, Lafayette conducted a personal reconnaissance.
-From an extension of land out into the river he was able to discover that a much larger than expected number of British forces remained on the northen shore.
-Realizing the real situtation, he rode to warn Wayne, but heard the sounds confirming that the battle had already been joined.
+Apparently Lafayette was a good distance from Wayne's right flank, possibly along the river's bank which provided a view of the activity behind the British front positions.
+This alerted Lafayette that a much larger than expected number of British forces remained on the northen shore.
+Realizing the real situation, Lafayette rode to warn Wayne, but heard the sounds confirming that the battle had already been joined.

 Though he was too late to halt Wayne's attack, Lafayette quickly set up a line of his still uncommitted troops at the northwest end of the causeway for Wayne's troops to fall back upon.
 Though notified of this action, Wayne was confronted with having to break contact with the British that were pressing in.
 The American Continentals in the center began retreating as they were threatened of being enveloped, and the militia on the left was collapsing.

 Wayne directed a tactical response which marked the reputation of this otherwise small engagement.
-He directed a daring, short 'attack' that suprised British regulars, and temporarly blunted their assault.
-This effectivley prevented a dangerious disorganized retreat.
+He directed a daring, short 'attack' that surprised British regulars, and temporarly blunted their assault.
+This effectively prevented a dangerous disorganized retreat.
 Wayne's force was able to withdraw without the immediate press of British forces.
 The British soon had to discontinue their pursuit due to darkness.
 Such an attempt would have put the British at a disadvantage in crossing the narrow causeway and then confronting a large American force drawn up to give battle.
 It was not worth the risk.

 Cornwallis' trap almost worked, but his mission was to get to Portsmouth.
 He withdrew his force to Jamestown Island the night of 6 July.
 By 8 July, his army was fully across the James, and Lafayette moved to Jamestown.
 Lafayette was able to make considerable propaganda out of this battle -- after all, he 'occupied the battlefield'.
 However, the truth is that the Americans suffered about 139 [28k, 99w, 12m], (out of about 900 engaged) to the British 75 'total casualties' (out of 2,000+ engaged).